fastobo/fastobo/README.md

 ### `fastobo-py`

 Idiomatic Python bindings to the `fastobo` Rust crate.
+This module is not released as a Rust crate, but as a Python package on PyPI.

 ### `fastobo-py-derive`

-Derive macros for the `fastobo-py` crate.
+Unreleased derive macros for the `fastobo-py` crate.

 ## About